Enorovan/sgda-patch/README.md

 ## How do I install it?

+First, download the latests release [here](https://github.com/Enorovan/sgda-patch/releases).
 Plug the micro SD card you used to put custom firmware on your Switch into your PC, or use a File Transfer Program of your liking paired with one of the Homebrew tools, and then drag and drop the `atmosphere` folder in the archive containing the patch on your micro SD root.
 And that's it!

 ## Known issues